agarie/learning-styles-simulator/README.md

 ## Usage

 Working on it.
-It'll probably be some Simulator class that you can instantiate, configure and run -- I'm still unsure about how to return the simulated values.
+It'll probably be some Simulator class that you can instantiate, configure and run.
+Ideally, this would output some CSV with the simulated data.

 ## Contributing